message/iata/CH.md

 - a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point; or
 - a negative COVID-19 rapid antigen test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 16 years.
-4. Passengers must:
-- provide the contact details electronically at <a href="https://swissplf.admin.ch/home">https://swissplf.admin.ch/home</a> ; or
-- complete the "Contact Tracing Card" form.
-The form is available at <a href="https://tinyurl.com/yckhd3sr">https://tinyurl.com/yckhd3sr</a> or on board.
+4. Passengers must complete an "Electronic Passenger Locator Form" (ePLF) found at <a href="https://swissplf.admin.ch/home">https://swissplf.admin.ch/home</a>
 5. Passengers could be subject to quarantine for 10 days.
 A list of quarantine exemptions can be found at <a href="https://tinyurl.com/yjn3csr7">https://tinyurl.com/yjn3csr7</a>